 We already had a house full of furniture from our old house (an old brick colonial from the 40’s which you can see HERE), and to start off I brought most of it along to our new place.
 While we were downsizing in price, the house itself is actually a lot bigger than our previous home, so everything fit and I wanted to preserve the French Country character I had cultivated all these years.

-Updating the furniture is something I’ve been working on throughout the four years we’ve been here, but for this post I wanted to focus on the things that are unique to the townhouse itself.
-As it turns out, most of the negatives we’ve been able to convert into positives, giving priority to adding character in my beloved French Country home style.
+Updating the furniture is something I’ve been working on throughout the few years we’ve been here, but for this post I wanted to focus on the things that are unique to the townhouse itself.
+As it turns out, most of the negatives we’ve been able to convert into positives, giving priority to adding character in my favored design style.

 The first space I’ll highlight is the back patio, the only outdoor space that we own as part of the house.
 We do have grass and trees beyond our terrace, but those are technically common land that belong to the development.
 So we needed to ensure our patio served all of our needs, and furnished it accordingly, with a conversation area that could also be used for sunning.
 A small bistro set allows us to eat outside, and we also have a grill placed next to our kitchen.
 It turns out the patio is so convenient, that we use it more than we ever used our old backyard.